 Some people buy a jar of Luxardo cherries to garnish cocktails in their home bar and never use the jar for any other purpose.
 While we don’t agree with this approach, we totally get the motivation.

 Luxardo cherries are an ideal finishing touch that makes a great cocktail even greater.
 We currently use these luxurious cherries to garnish Manhattan and Old Fashioned bourbon cocktails.
-In the future, we may also use them to craft gin drinks like the Aviator and Last Word.
+In the future, we may also use them to craft other drinks like the Aviation and Hemingway Daiquiri.

 We see these cherries working in as many alcoholic drinks that our thirsty imaginations allow, plus a Shirley Temple or two.
 Heck, we could probably add them to any liquor, straight up or on the rocks, and be happy with the resulting drink.